ibm-cloud-docs/monitoring/infrastructure/kubernetes_cluster.md

 ## Step 2.
 Configure your Kubernetes cluster to send metrics to your instance
 {: #kubernetes_cluster_step2}

-To configure your Kubernetes cluster to send metrics to your {{site.data.keyword.mon_full_notm}} instance, you must install a Sysdig agent pod on each node of your cluster.
-The Sysdig agent is installed via a DaemonSet which ensures an instance of the agent is running on every worker node.
-The Sysdig agent collects metrics from the pod where it is installed, and forwards the data to your instance.
+To configure your Kubernetes cluster to send metrics to your {{site.data.keyword.mon_full_notm}} instance, you must install a monitoring agent pod on each node of your cluster.
+The monitoring agent is installed via a DaemonSet which ensures an instance of the agent is running on every worker node.
+The monitoring agent collects metrics from the pod where it is installed, and forwards the data to your instance.

-In order to provide the full suite of system metrics, the Sysdig agent needs to have a privileged status.
+In order to provide the full suite of system metrics, the monitoring agent needs to have a privileged status.
 {: note}

 To configure your Kubernetes cluster to forward metrics to your {{site.data.keyword.mon_full_notm}} instance, complete the following steps from the command-line: